Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

        -100,    2, -100,    4, -100,    6, -100,    8, -100,   10])
 ```

-One common use-case of this sort of thing is to mask out `nan` entries with a
+One common use case of this sort of thing is to mask out `nan` entries with a
 finite number, like `0`:

 ```